awsdocs/aws-transfer-user-guide/doc_source/API_TestIdentityProvider.md

 + Secure Shell \(SSH\) File Transfer Protocol \(SFTP\)
 + File Transfer Protocol Secure \(FTPS\)
 + File Transfer Protocol \(FTP\)
++ Applicability Statement 2 \(AS2\)
 Type: String
 Valid Values:` SFTP | FTP | FTPS | AS2`
 Required: No

  ** [SourceIp](#API_TestIdentityProvider_RequestSyntax) **   <a name="TransferFamily-TestIdentityProvider-request-SourceIp"></a>
-The source IP address of the user account to be tested\.
+The source IP address of the account to be tested\.
 Type: String
 Length Constraints: Maximum length of 32\.
 Pattern: `^\d{1,3}\.\d{1,3}\.\d{1,3}\.\d{1,3}$`
 Required: No

  ** [UserName](#API_TestIdentityProvider_RequestSyntax) **   <a name="TransferFamily-TestIdentityProvider-request-UserName"></a>
-The name of the user account to be tested\.
+The name of the account to be tested\.
 Type: String
 Length Constraints: Minimum length of 3\.
 Maximum length of 100\.
 Pattern: `^[\w][\w@.-]{2,99}$`
 Required: Yes

  ** [UserPassword](#API_TestIdentityProvider_RequestSyntax) **   <a name="TransferFamily-TestIdentityProvider-request-UserPassword"></a>
-The password of the user account to be tested\.
+The password of the account to be tested\.
 Type: String
 Length Constraints: Maximum length of 1024\.
 Required: No